This post may contain affiliate links. Please read our disclosure policy.

 Frequently Asked Questions

+Yes, you can freeze baked hermit cookies for up to 2 months.
+Thaw them at room temperature before eating.
 Alternatively, you can freeze the unbaked cookie dough balls.
-First, place the dough balls on a baking sheet and freeze them until solid.
-Then, transfer the frozen dough balls to a freezer bag and store them for up to 3 months.
-When you’re ready to bake, let the dough balls sit at room temperature for 45 minutes, then bake as directed.
+Place the dough balls on a baking sheet and freeze until solid, then transfer to a freezer bag for up to 3 months.
+When ready to bake, let the dough balls sit at room temperature for about 45 minutes, then bake as directed.

 Ways To Use Leftover Ingredients